bytefish/ElasticsearchCodeSearch/README.md

 ### Configuring HTTPS for Elasticsearch ###

-To secure the HTTPS communication with Elastsearch we need to generate a certificate first.
-The easiest way to do this is to use the `elastsearch-certutil` command line tool.
+To secure the HTTPS communication with Elasticsearch we need to generate a certificate first.
+The easiest way to do this is to use the `elasticsearch-certutil` command line tool.

 We start by creating a Certificate Authority (CA):